jpreardon/weighter/WORKLOG.md

 - Research basic http-auth
 - Add super basic http auth with [HttpAuthentication](https://api.rubyonrails.org/classes/ActionController/HttpAuthentication/Basic.html)
 - Make sure tests test authentication
-- Add some super basic validations to the weight model
-- Add actions and views for weight
 - Change production database adapter from postgresql to mysql

 Now lets get the really basic weight tracking working...

 - Create weight resource
 - Set precision on weight field and migrate
+- Add some super basic validations to the weight model
+- Add actions and views for weight
+- Import old weight data
+- Push to prod, and use
+- Shut off the old API (the old DB table is still there)

 ## 2019-11-06